TIBHannover/multimodal-misogyny-detection-mami-2022/README.md

 ## Model Output from MAMI 2022

-The provided "MAMI_2022_TIB_VA_TaskA_TaskB.tsv" file is the model output for both tasks.
+We provided the model outputs for Task A & B under the directory "mami_submissions".
+It includes the best submissions for each task ("answer.txt").

 ## Dataset